 What is Monsanto Accused of Doing?

 Starting in the 1990s, Monsanto was hit with lawsuits claiming the company caused harm to individuals by manufacturing this dangerous product.
 Among many of these lawsuits, including several in West Coast cities spanning San Diego to Spokane claiming contamination of public waterways, Monsanto is accused of manufacturing a dangerous product and failing to warn of its dangers.
 Monsanto was recently hit with a major verdict against them in St. Louis to the tune of $46.5 million with a jury finding the company negligent in continuing to sell the PCB compounds even after it learned about its dangers and falsely told the public they were safe, according to court documents.

 Monsanto has paid out large settlements in relation to PCBs in the recent past.
 For example, the company agreed to pay part of a $700 million lawsuit settlement over the dumping of PCBs in Alabama.
 While each lawsuit is inherently different, a common thread runs among all Monsanto PCB cases; each represents an intersection of hazardous waste and product liability law in a way that could have lasting effects on future cases and governmental regulations.
 To get up-to-date information on the status of Monsanto PCB litigation, you will want to speak with a knowledgeable attorney.

 Monsanto PCB Lawsuits: Related Resources

 Polychlorinated biphenyls, toxicity, wrongful death – these terms can be hard to grapple with.
 But while corporations keep making dangerous chemicals, you can rest a little easier knowing there are lawyers out there who will keep filing lawsuits against them.
-If you or someone you love has been harmed because Monsanto polluted the environment, speak with a skilled toxic torts lawyer in your area today for a free claim review.
+If you or someone you love has been harmed because Monsanto polluted the environment, speak with a skilled products liability lawyer in your area today.